Nonprofit & memberships

 With events cancelled, 40% of fundraising income was at risk.
 The organization had to adapt and innovate to find an alternative way to raise money for those relying on its help and services.
 In the space of three months, Action for Children designed a brand-new mass-participation event and delivered a celebrity-led virtual sleepout.

 To maximize its impact and ensure all sign-ups attended the event, Action for Children needed to create an unforgettable journey to drive fundraising efforts.
-To do this, it took advantage of dotdigital’s pages and forms, marketing automation, and omnichannel functionality.
+To do this, it took advantage of Dotdigital’s pages and forms, marketing automation, and cross-channel functionality.

 The charity created a complex series of automations to act as stewards for the event.
 This email campaign supplied registrants with information about the event and provided fundraising ideas to keep people engaged until the day of the event.